 Potential Cause #4: You simply have a dirty air filter.

 Your Solution: Make sure your air filter isn’t dirty or clogged.
-Change it if it is and see if that immediately fixes the problem.
-If that doesn’t stop the buzzing sound, you may want to see if you can tighten a loose part or replace a missing or damaged foot.
+If changing a dirty filter doesn’t stop the sound, you may want to see if you can tighten a loose part or replace a missing or damaged foot.
 Call an HVAC professional if you aren’t able to handle those tune-ups or if that doesn’t resolve the problem.
 A trained AC repair technician will have the tools and experience to identify what the problem is and get it fixed.

-Potential Cause #1: Does it sound like there is something is banging around inside your AC system?
+Potential Cause #1: Does it sound like something is banging around inside your AC?
 It does sometime happen that parts inside your air conditioner become loose or break off.
 This can cause a sound like banging.

 Potential Cause #2: This sound could mean there is some issue with your compressor, and it might need to be replaced.

-Your Solution: If you can find and tighten the loose part yourself, you might be able to fix this noisy problem.
+Your Solution: You may be able to find and tighten the loose part yourself.
 Otherwise, call in a professional.
 A loose part often will create a lot of harm to your system over time.
-You will want to try to get this issue fixed sooner rather than later.

 Call Tiger Heating & Air at (361) 852-4450 and let us know what you are hearing.